-- Driving under the influence should remain illegal, with the prima facie blood THC limit set at 5 ng/mL (5 ppb) like Colorado currently does.
+- Driving under the influence should remain illegal, with the prima facie or permissible inference blood THC limit set at 5 ng/mL (5 ppb) like Colorado currently does.
 No zero tolerance or per se limits though, since there is really no direct correlation between THC levels and actual impairment (though 5 ng/mL seems to provide the least-worst separation between impaired and non-impaired drivers.)

 - There is still no breathalyzer equivalent for cannabis or any other substance besides alcohol, of course, but there are oral fluid (saliva) tests nonetheless as the next best thing, followed by a confirmatory blood test in the event of test failure.

 - Penalites for driving under the influence of cannabis alone should be lower than those for alcohol alone, but higher than either one alone when combined with alcohol.

 - Advertising should be restricted to the greatest extent that the United States and State Constitutions allow, and should certainly not be aimed at children or teens.
 For example, the federal government could restrict cannabis advertising precisely the same way tobacco advertising is currently regulated, as could any state or local government as well.